Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 The R-squared and Mean Squared Error (MSE) values listed above can help me determine a model's predictive power by indicating its in-sample fit.
 For example, a high r-squared or low MSE value would indicate a model had a high in-sample fit, and thus potentially higher predictive power.
 On the other hand, the "leave-one-out" and cross validation values listed above can help me determine a model's predictive power by indicating its out-of-sample fit.
 In this case, a low value for either of these validations would suggest the model had a high out-of-sample fit, and thus higher predictive power.
 When considering predictions, the out-of-sample validations are likely more important than the in-sample figures.

 **Model Evaluations.** Based on the in-sample values, the majority of the listed models have a poor in-sample fit.
 With r-squared values ranging from 0.00004 to 0.326 and MSE values ranging from 4.2 to 5.12, the low in-sample fit for most of the economic-based models concords with the tenous relationship previosuly established between the second quarter economic variables and incumbent popular vote share.
-The three models with the highest r-squared and lowest MSE consist of the quarterly GDP growth, yearly GDP growth, and RDI growth variables.
+The three models with the highest r-squared and lowest MSE are model 1, model 2, and model 5.

-Based on the out-of-sample values, the afromentioned models also seem to have poor to moderate out-of-sample fits.
+Based on the out-of-sample values, the listed models also seem to have poor to moderate out-of-sample fits.
 The leave-one-out and cross validation values ranged from -0.849 to -3.192 and 1.818 to 2.265, respectivley.
-The three models with the lowest leave-one-out validation values are x,y, and z, while the three models with the lowest cross validation values are x, y and z.
+The three models with the lowest leave-one-out validation values are model 1, model 3, and model 7, while the three models with the lowest cross validation values are model 1, model 2, and model 9.

-Considering both the in sample and out of sample preformance of each of the models, the model with the highest predictive ability seems to be model 1, or the model based on y variable.
-With the highest r squared, lowest MSE, and lowest validation values, such is expected to yeild the closest prediction.
+Considering both the in-sample and out-of-sample preformance of each of the models, the model with the highest predictive ability is model 1, or the model based on the second quarter GDP growth.
+With the highest r squared, lowest MSE, and lowest validation values, such model had the greatest in-sample and out-of-sample fit.